justinjest/python-essentials/lessons/01IntroToPython.md

 * Start by reading the lesson's **learning objective** in the `Lesson Overview` section.
 Each weekly assignment will measure your skill related to the learning objective.
 * Lessons are split into **subsections**, labeled like this: `1.1`, `1.2`, etc.
-* Each subsection has a short **supplemental video** that will help you understand the content in that subsection.
+* Several subsections also have a short **supplemental video** that will help you understand the content in that subsection.
 * At the end of each subsection, you'll find a multiple-choice **"Check for Understanding"** question.
 Complete the question and review the material if your answer is not correct!
 * After reading through the lesson content and correctly answering the "Check for Understanding" questions, complete the **Weekly Assignment**.